What is the cost of routine vet care?

 Provide breed- and age-appropriate exercise

-Regular activity tailored to your pet’s breed and age is vital for maintaining their physical and mental health.
+Regular activity tailored to your pet’s breed and age is vital for maintaining its physical and mental health.
 Proper exercise helps prevent obesity, which can lead to a host of health problems like joint issues, heart disease and diabetes — all of which can be costly to manage.

 Ensuring your pet gets the right exercise can also help manage behavioral problems, reducing the need for professional training and other interventions.
 Simple activities like daily walks, playtime and mental stimulation can go a long way in keeping your pet healthy and minimizing vet bills.